SamOBrienOlinger/PP4/README.md

     - HTML5
     - CSS3
     - Python3
-    - [Convertio](https://convertio.co/) was used to convert images from .jfif and .jpeg to .png for improved performance
+    - [Convertio](https://convertio.co/) was used to convert images from .jfif and .jpeg to .png for improving the lighthouse scores for each page.
+    - [nssport.com](https://nsspot.herokuapp.com/imagetowebp/) was used to convert images from .png to .webp for improving the lighthouse scores for each page.

     - Gitpod
     - Github